GraphBLAS: A Programming Specification for Graph Analysis

 Delves into whether primitives and operations can be defined to separate graph analytic application development and complexity of underlying hardware concernread

-This blog post was co-authored by Eric Werner.
 Graph algorithms are in wide use in Department of Defense (DoD) software applications, including intelligence analysis, autonomous systems, cyber intelligence and security, and logistics optimizations.
-In late 2013, several luminaries from the...read
+In late 2013, several luminaries from the graph analytics community released a position paper...read